 All flexible instances are restarted on a weekly basis.
 During restarts, critical, backwards-compatible updates are automatically rolled out to the underlying operating system.
 Your application's image will remain the same across restarts.

-There are two types of health checks: updated and legacy.
+app.yaml file to configure two types of health checks:

 Monitoring resource usage

-The Instances page of the GCP Console provides visibility into how your instances are performing.
+The Instances page of the Cloud console provides visibility into how your instances are performing.
 You can see the memory and CPU usage of each instance, uptime, number of requests, and other statistics.
 You can also manually initiate the shutdown process for any instance.